-Ceramic tiles do not emit any compound to the floor or water in its stage of use, since it is a totally inert product, which does not undergo physical, chemical biological or transformations, is not soluble or combustible, does not react physically or chemically or in any other way, is not biodegradable, does not adversely affect other materials with which it comes into contact in a way that may lead to contamination environment. of the environment or harm human health.
+Ceramic tiles do not emit any compound to the floor or water in its stage of use, since it is a totally inert product, which does not undergo chemical physical, or biological transformations, is not soluble or combustible, does not react physically or chemically or in any other way, is not biodegradable, does not adversely affect other materials with which it comes into contact in a way that may lead to the environment. contamination of environment or harm human health.
 It is a product that does not leach so it does not pose a risk to the quality of surface or groundwater.